selahattinunlu/selahattinunlu.github.io/resume.md

                 <div class="m-b-2">
                     <h5>React-Redux Starter</h5>
                     <p>
-                        I had built a starter for React-Redux while working on React project at MyNextMatch company.
                         It contains some packages like apisauce, immutable, redux-saga, reduxsauce, reselect etc.
                         It makes easier to start a React-Redux project.
                     </p>